diegojromerolopez/diegojromerolopez.github.io/content/en/post/2017-06-14-the-value-of-open-source.md

 - Sharing knowledge.
 - Acting as a marketing campaign for your company.
 - Getting in contact with a community of developers that already have improved your software.
-- Achiving new markets that need viewing the code.
+- Achieving new markets that need viewing the code.